gordonbates/PP1/README.md

+# Welcome to the Apollo 11 1969 Lunar Landing 🚀 🌑

 <img width="1512" alt="banner" src="https://user-images.githubusercontent.com/93173575/172063130-17cd2cd8-31ee-4923-a660-b8f4f6399df9.png">

-# Welcome to the Apollo 11 lunar landing

-This was created as an informational site where new and old space adventures from any galaxy can come and find infomation regarding the historic 1969 Apollo 11 moon landing!
+This website was created as an informational site where new and old space adventurers from any galaxy can come and find infomation regarding the historical 1969 Apollo 11 moon landing!

 <img width="1512" alt="res" src="https://user-images.githubusercontent.com/93173575/172063166-b0f706a3-d1ed-4c29-96b6-29b95a5855bd.png">